CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ---
 ### Face Rects

 *Numeric data storing rectangles that indicate the locations of faces in the Teenie Harris images.
-The face rectangles are taken from the union of Google, OpenPose, OpenFace and Microsoft (whichever has data).*
+The face rectangles are derived from the union of Google, OpenPose, OpenFace and Microsoft (whichever has data).
+Where different APIs have produced small differences in detected rectangles, the rectangles here are an average of their results.*

 <img src="face_rects/15974_face_rects.png" alt="Example face-ellipse image" height="320"/><br />*Face rect(s) for Image #15974.*

 * ```thp_face_rects.tsv.zip``` [[**1.44 MB .ZIP**]](face_rects/thp_face_rects.tsv.zip): Zipped, tab-separated file indicating the locations of face rectangles for each of the Teenie Harris images.
 Each image's data appears on a single row, in canonical order.
 The rectangles are stored as floats, representing percentages of each image's width (for X and W) and the image's height (for Y and H), in the format: ```X\tY\tW\tH\tX\tY\tW\tH...```
 * ```thp_face_rects.tsv.zip``` [[**1.44 MB .ZIP**]](https://storage.googleapis.com/teenieharris/face_rects/thp_face_rects.tsv.zip): Duplicate of above, stored in Google Cloud

-For example, from ```canonical_filename_order.txt``` we know that Image #15974 ("Woman in leotard posing with elephant") occupies row #8228 (counting from 0, not 1) in the Canonical Filename Order.
+For example, from [```canonical_filename_order.txt```](photos/canonical_filename_order.txt) we know that Image #15974 ("Woman in leotard posing with elephant") occupies row #8228 (counting from 0, not 1) in the Canonical Filename Order.
 The corresponding row 8228 in ```thp_face_rects.tsv``` contains 4 tab-separated numbers as follows, indicating that one face rectangle has been stored.
 These rectangles can be displayed using [this small Processing test program](face_rects/face_rects.pde).

 ```
 0.635	0.29	0.079	0.056